-Having a safe place to shower as well as wash their clothing is a service critically required by those living on the street.
-Without such a facility and the resultant poor hygiene, people are further marginalized, less able to find well paid work and access required services.
+Having a safe place to shower and wash their clothing is a service critically required by those living on the street.
+Lack of access to these facilities results in poor hygiene and further marginalization of people, rendering them less able to find well paid work or access required services.

 Of critical importance to this facility is the availability of a trained social worker and an auxiliary social worker, who are on hand to assist clients with any problems.
 The social workers’ presence is important as it is often the first intervention to help get individuals off the street and reintegrated into their own communities and reunited with their families.
 For many, the showers represent their first point of entry to social worker assistance and to prepare the person to move into a first-phase shelter and off the streets.